andycasey/todo/list.md

   - [ ] Documentation for: API Utilities
   - [ ] Documentation for: Models API
   - [ ] Update specutils to be consistent with future astropy.specutils
+  - [ ] Better treatment of NaNs in FFT
   - [X] Rewrite priors.py as "initial point"
   - [X] Include `solar.yaml` model filename in as figure in the paper
   - [X] Documentation for: Contributing